os-popt/pop-lso/documents/api/rechenberg-1+1-evolution-strategy.md

   * **thresholdFitness**: stopping threshold of the best-so-far fitness, specified as a scalar.
 If no value is specified, then the default is `-Inf`.

-  * **stepSize**: step size for mutation, specified as a non-negative scalar.
+  * **stepSize**: global step size for mutation, specified as a non-negative scalar.
 If no value is specified, then the default is `0.01 * min(upperBounds - lowerBounds)`.

 At least two optimizer options (i.e., `maximumEvaluations` and `seedPopulation`) should be set **explicitly** while all other optimizer options can be used *by default*.

-For Rechenberg's (1+1)-ES, `stepSize` is fixed during the optimization process and no adaptive mechanism is used.
-In practice, therefore, typically the user needs to fine-tune the setting of `stepSize` for specific optimization problems.
+For Rechenberg's (1+1)-ES, `stepSize` is fixed during the optimization process and no adaptation mechanism is used.
+Furthermore, only the *global* step size is supported.
+In practice, typically the user needs to fine-tune `stepSize` for specific optimization problems.
 For (1+1)-ES, `populationSize` is always set to 1, so the user does not need to set it.
-Even if set to any other value (not 1) by the user, it will be re-set to 1 by the optimizer itself.
+Even if set to any other value (not 1) by the user, it will be re-set to 1 implicitly by the optimizer itself.

-The code [poCheckRechenberg1Plus1EvolutionStrategy.m](https://github.com/os-popt/pop-lso/blob/master/matlab/main/optimizers/evolution-strategies/poCheckRechenberg1Plus1EvolutionStrategy.m) is used to initialize and check the settings of the above two input parameters (i.e., two structure objects).
+The code [poCheckRechenberg1Plus1EvolutionStrategy.m](https://github.com/os-popt/pop-lso/blob/master/matlab/main/optimizers/evolution-strategies/rechenberg-1+1-es/poCheckRechenberg1Plus1EvolutionStrategy.m) is used to initialize and check the settings of the above two input parameters (i.e., two structure objects).

 ## Output